What do you get?

 Don't worry - you won't be on your own!
 You will be provided with written materials specific to the role, as well as continuous support, coaching and guidance from your local Puppy Training Instructor.
 Extra support may come from your group of volunteer peers who will be training puppies of the same age.

-Puppy Socialising FAQs
+Volunteer Puppy Training FAQs

 What breeds do you use?